andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

     var foo = true
     function print(foo) { console.log(foo) }

-    // In this case the foo parameter of `print` overrides the foo variable in the `outerFn`
+    // In this case the foo parameter of `print` takes preference over the foo variable in the
-    // function.
+    // `outerFn` function.
     print(1) // prints 1
     foo = false
     print(2) // prints 2